AGPoole/WikiLeaks-Game/README.md

 There are 3 features I'd like to add to help with this:
 * Add filtering features to the notification systems.
 This could just be a simple set of tick-boxes, for criteria such as "politics" and "economics".
 Then I could add these flags to the notifications.
 * Add overlays to display different features.
 The systems and organisations already have several internal values, such as capital, size, rate-of-increase and CEO.
 This is only going to increase as I add to the project.
 For instance, I may wish to give companies affiliations to different political parties.
 It is already too much data to show on the small amount of space they occupy on the screen and this amount of information can overwhelm the player.
 The game Oxygen Not Included handles this by having several different overlays you can switch between to view different characteristics (you can read about this [here](https://oxygennotincluded.fandom.com/wiki/Overlays)).
 I feel this would be an elegant way to solve these problems.
 * Implement pie-charts and line-charts.
-The former could be used to display the market shares of companies or the popularities of different politicians, while the latter could be used for showing how tax rates and life satisfaction rates (this is currently just a function of the economy size) have changed over time.
+The former could be used to display the market shares of companies or the popularity of different politicians, while the latter could be used for showing how tax rates and life satisfaction rates (this is currently just a function of the economy size) have changed over time.
 I could then use these features to display data from within the code, improving my understanding.

 ### Implement More Tools for the Player

 There currently aren't a huge number of abilities and weapons for the player to unlock.
 However, it is very easy to add new ones.
 I'd like to spend some time experimenting with different ideas and trying to think of interesting ways for abilities to combine together.
-I'd also like to ensure that the player can have a large affect on the world and can interact with each of the systems and characters.
+I'd also like to ensure that the player can have a large impact on the world and can interact with each of the systems and characters.

 I'd also like to add more features to obtain new abilities, such as shops and missions with abilities as rewards.